-“I don’t know if three turkeys will be enough for all of us.
+“I don’t know if six turkeys will be enough for all of us.
 There will be a total of eleven of us with Maggie, Declan, Courtney, Lili and Jared,” Blair said, surveying the kitchen counters covered with roasting pans, mixing bowls, and various pots and pans on the stove.
 “Trust me, Jake eats a lot.
 One turkey alone is like an appetizer for him.
-He’s been banned from every all you can eat buffets that won’t let us come back.”
+He’s been banned from every all you can eat buffets in five counties.”

 “And you demolishing the desert table doesn’t have something to do with that?
 The turkeys are twenty-six pounds apiece.
 We’ll be fine.”
 Stasi covered the sweet potatoes with marshmallows and popped them into the hot oven so they could brown.

 “You did use cream and real butter in the mashed potatoes, didn’t you?”
-Irma wandered in with Phinneas, her beau, in tow.
+Irma wandered in with Phineas, her equally ghostly beau, in tow.
 “It’s what gives them the proper taste.
 All of that low fat and no fat nonsense will give you the right flavor.”

-“It’s a good thing we all have metabolisms that don’t mind the extra calories and cholesterol.”
+“It’s a good thing we all have metabolisms that can handle the extra calories and cholesterol.”
 Blair set the rolls on a cookie sheet to go into the second oven.

 “How would you know?
 Have you tasted it?”
-The tall vampire looked down at her with a wary expression on his face.
+The tall vampire followed her with a wary look on his face.

-“It’s a great way for Nick to feel like he’s a part of the dinner,” Jazz pointed out.
+“But this will let Nick feel like he’s a part of the dinner,” Jazz argued.

 “That smells terrible!
 What’s in it?”